sqlalchemy/sqlalchemy/README.dialects.rst

 ==============

-The third-party dialect can be distributed like any other Python module on Pypi.
+The third-party dialect can be distributed like any other Python module on PyPI.
 Links to prominent dialects can be featured within SQLAlchemy's own documentation; contact the developers (see AUTHORS) for help with this.